annegautham/annegautham.github.io/src/content/blog/input-ref-thermal-noise.md

 ## Future Features

 While I know circuit simulators definitely incorporate features like AC noise analysis, total output/input referred noise over a bandwidth, PSD plots, etc., I'm not sure to what extent they are 'customizable'.
-This function could be a good starting point to incorporate some cooler features, such as parameter sensitivity of noise ($\frac{\partial S}{\partial R}$), self-heating thermal feedback into noise, quantum noise, Fisher information / estimation theory tools.
+This function could be a good starting point to incorporate some cooler features, such as parameter sensitivity of noise ($\frac{\partial S}{\partial R}$), self-heating thermal feedback into noise, quantum noise, etc.

 ## Complete Function